 The option to freeze extra embryos

 In addition, patients doing natural cycle IVF do not have the possibility of freezing embryos, which nearly 50 percent of patients have after doing a traditional IVF cycle.
-Frozen embryos have the same pregnancy rates as fresh cycles of traditional IVF—without the ovarian stimulation or egg retrieval and at a third of the cost of a new cycle.
+Frozen embryos have the same pregnancy rates as fresh cycles of traditional IVF — without ovarian stimulation or egg retrieval and at a fraction of the cost of a new cycle.
 These embryos essentially provide a second or even third chance at pregnancy, all from a single traditional cycle of IVF.
 Additionally, we can perform genetic testing on frozen embryos.

 Frozen embryos also provide you with the possibility of having additional children years later, from the same cycle.
 If you are in your 30s, age and embryo freezing should factor heavily into your decision.
 Simply put, frozen embryos are a way of stopping the aging process that can be so detrimental to fertility.
 This is not an option with natural cycle IVF.